linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 .
-.
 Certainly!
+Below is the updated version of your script with the corrected **Twilio OTP SMS and Call** functionalities.
+I'll ensure that the Twilio API is used correctly to send SMS and initiate voice calls.

-Here's the updated and revised guide with a more reliable version of the **Twilio Call OTP** and **Twilio SMS OTP** verification scripts, which should work more reliably.
-I’ve also ensured that the script correctly triggers OTP calls and SMS messages via Twilio.
+Here’s the updated guide with the fixed **Twilio OTP** SMS and **Call OTP** functionality:

 ---